Learn about our Paver Program

-View hundreds of these tropical beauties that are interplanted to replicate the natural plant communities of their origin, all set alongside waterfalls, a splashing stream, and towering boulders.
+Visitors enjoy viewing hundreds of these tropical beauties that are interplanted to replicate the natural plant communities of their origin, all set alongside waterfalls, a splashing stream, and towering boulders.
 There are colorful, often fragrant flowers on display every day of the year in the Conservatory so anytime is a great time to visit!
 It is a real haven into which visitors can retreat during the long, cold and wet winters of the Pacific Northwest.